 As you can see, AMD's 10-K annual report for the fiscal year ended December 28, 2019, is 90 pages long.
 Typically, the more complicated and larger a business is, the lengthier its annual reports will be.

-As mentioned before, reading through an entire annual report would only be a waste of time, so to better use one's time effectively and to understand the company you're analyzing, it's best to focus on the most important sections.
-Afterwards, you can decide whether you want to look further into a company, and perhaps even read more of the 10-K annual report.
+As mentioned before, reading through an entire annual report would only be a waste of time, so it's best to just focus on the most important sections.
+Afterwards, you can decide on whether you want to look further into a company, and perhaps even read more of the 10-K annual report.
 Regardless, these sections are discussed below.

 The first section you will notice after the table of contents is "Business."
 This section basically includes all of the information about a particular business, and can be referred to as the business summary.